reiddraper/data-traceability/data-traceability.markdown

 is an issue with it, it allows you to focus immediately on the place it was created.
-Conversely, if a particular processing stage is tending to produce excellent results, it is helpful to be able to find out why it is doing so well, and ideally replicate this into other parts of your system.
+Conversely, if a particular processing stage is tending to produce excellent results, it is helpful to be able to find out why it is doing so well.
+Ideally you can replicate this into other parts of your system.
 Organizationally, this type of knowledge also allows you to help figure out where to focus more of your teams' effort, and even reorganize your team structure.
 For example, you might